miriamkw/GluPredKit/paper.md

 # Acknowledgements

 This project is supported by the Department of ICT and Natural Sciences at the Norwegian University of Science and Technology.
-We acknowledge contributions from Rune Volden, Martin Steinert, Hans Georg Schaathun, and Anders Lyngvi Fougner during the genesis of this project.
+We acknowledge contributions from Martin Steinert, Hans Georg Schaathun, and Anders Lyngvi Fougner during the genesis of this project.

 # References